Do Google Ads Work for Restaurants?

 But the core campaigns that the majority are focused on are Search and Display (image, video).

 For Google Search ads, you as a restaurant advertiser bid on keywords specific to your business and have your ads show to those searchers within a specific geographic area that you choose.

 For example, the keyword phrase: “Best hamburgers in San Diego.”

 When someone clicks on your ads you are charged the cost-per-click (CPC), and the searcher is taken to your website, or a call is initiated to your restaurant, for example.

 Here’s an example of a search ad on a mobile device:

 The above ad highlights an important benefit of Google Ads over organic non-paid listings in Search.
 The best screen real estate at the top of a mobile device is given to ads.

 Remember that the majority of search traffic right now is on mobile devices.

-Notice with this mobile ad the entire visible part of the mobile screen is taken up by an ad!
-You have to scroll down quite a ways just to get to the non-paid organic listings.
+with the mobile ad above, the entire visible part of the mobile screen is taken up by an ad!
+You have to scroll down quite a way just to get to the non-paid organic listings.
 With mobile Google ads, your restaurant dominates the screen.